Matt Kmosko: National team

 Kmosko earned three caps with the U.S. national team while still in college.
 His first game came in a scoreless tie with Costa Rica on February 12, 1992.
 Six days later, he played in a 2–0 loss to El Salvador.
 His last cap came on September 3, 1992, when he came on for Fernando Clavijo in a 2–0 win over Canada.

 In 1993, he was a member of the U.S. team at the World University Games.

 Legal issues

 Following complaints of harassment by multiple student-workers under his supervision, Kmosko resigned from his position as the soccer coach and coordinator of the college's Student Center and Campus Recreation Office at Hocking College in Nelsonville, Ohio.
-In May 2022, Kmosko threatened a special needs student-worker, Caden Cox, with a knife in the bathroom of the Student Center.
+In May 2022, Kmosko threatened a student-worker, Caden Cox, who has Down syndrome, with a knife in the bathroom of the Student Center.
 As a result of this incident, Kmosko was subsequently convicted of menacing in the Athens County Municipal Court.